sous-chefs/rvm/README.md

 Use this recipe by itself if you want RVM system-wide with Rubies installed, etc.

-## system_install
+## user_install

-Installs the RVM codebase system-wide (that is, into `/usr/local/rvm`).
+Installs the RVM codebase for a list of users (selected from the `node['rvm']['user_installs']` hash).
 This recipe includes *default*.

-Use this recipe by itself if you want RVM installed system-wide but want to handle installing Rubies, invoking LWRPs, etc..
+Use this recipe by itself if you want RVM installed for specific users in isolation but want each user to handle installing Rubies, invoking LWRPs, etc.

 ## user